Experimental measurement of quantum first-passage-time distributions

-\textit{Experimental implementation}—We use a novel composite-phase laser pulse sequence to perform the step pulse measurement on a trapped $^{40}$Ca$^+$ ion, whose internal states are shown in Fig.~\ref{fig:step}c.
-Composite pulses, first used in NMR spectroscopy, have been used in a variety of contexts to cancel errors (such as the famous SK1 and BB1 sequences~\cite{SK1_PhysRevA.70.052318, BB1_1_WIMPERIS1991199, BB1_2_WIMPERIS1994221}), and more recently to detect occupation of harmonic oscillator states~\cite{mallweger2024motional}.
+\textit{Projective measurement protocol}---The \textit{surviving} domain is defined in terms of the energy eigenstates $\ket{n}$ of the unperturbed oscillator: $\{\ket{0},\ket{1},\ket{2}, ..., \ket{N_B-1}\}$.
+We define a projective measurement with two possible outcomes (`survival' and `absorption'), whose projectors $\mathbb{P}^\text{S} = \sum_{n=0}^{N_B-1} \ket{n}\bra{n}$ and $\mathbb{P}^\text{A} = \sum_{n=N_B}^\infty \ket{n}\bra{n}$ correspond to the \textit{surviving} and \textit{absorbing} domains, respectively.
+We dub the measurement `step pulse' as it effectively forms a quantum-low-pass filter for the energy eigenstates.
+In order to implement this measurement on a trapped $^{40}$Ca$^+$ ion, whose internal states are shown in Fig.~\ref{fig:step}a, we use a novel composite-phase laser pulse sequence shown in Fig.~\ref{fig:step}b.
+Composite pulses, first used in NMR spectroscopy, have been used in a variety of contexts to cancel errors (such as the famous Solovay-Kitaev SK1 and Wimperis broadband BB1 sequences~\cite{SK1_PhysRevA.70.052318, BB1_1_WIMPERIS1991199, BB1_2_WIMPERIS1994221}), and more recently to detect occupation of harmonic oscillator states~\cite{mallweger2024motional}.
 Detuning a $729$~nm laser by the motional frequency above the $\ket{S_{1/2}}\leftrightarrow\ket{D_{5/2}}$ transition gives rise to an anti-Jaynes-Cummings Hamiltonian.
-This interaction, known as the first blue sideband (BSB), couples the $\ket{S_{1/2}}\otimes \ket{n}$ and $\ket{D_{5/2}}\otimes\ket{n+1}$ states with $n$-dependent coupling strength $\Omega_{n, n+1}$~\cite{Wineland_Monroe_RevModPhys}.
-We exploit the coupling-strength dependence on $n$ to perform an effective $\pi-$pulse on the internal state if $\ket{n \geq N_B}$ using a series of pulses of different relative phases and durations, which we find using numerical optimization.
-The pulse sequences used in this experiment are shown in Fig.~\ref{fig:step}a.
-We also show a plot of the expected excitation probability as a function of the motional quantum number $n$ for different $N_B$ in Fig.~\ref{fig:step}b, from which the step-like nature of the pulse is clear.
+This interaction, known as the first blue sideband (BSB), couples the $\ket{S_{1/2}}\otimes \ket{n}$ and $\ket{D_{5/2}}\otimes\ket{n+1}$ states with $n$-dependent coupling strength~\cite{Wineland_Monroe_RevModPhys}.
+We exploit the coupling-strength dependence on $n$ to perform an effective $\pi-$pulse on the internal state for $\ket{n \geq N_B}$ (leaving the internal state unaffected for $\ket{n < N_B}$) using a series of BSB pulses of different relative phases and durations, which we find using numerical optimization.
+We show a plot of the expected excitation probability as a function of the motional quantum number for different barriers in Fig.~\ref{fig:step}c, from which the step-like nature of the pulse is clear.
+A subsequent projective measurement of the internal state completes the implementation of the projective motional state measurement.
 In principle, with pulses of sufficient duration and complexity, this conditional excitation can be performed with near-unit fidelity.
 However, due to the limited coherence time of the ion and control errors, there is, in practice, a trade-off between the increase in fidelity gained by increasing the duration (and complexity) of the composite pulse, and the effects of decoherence which get worse with increasing time.
-See the SM for more details on the step pulse and these trade-offs.
+See the Supplementary Material (SM)~\cite{supplemental} for more details on the step pulse and these trade-offs.